- Winter range matters more than EPA ratings — multiply your longest drive by 1.5 to find your real minimum

 The affordability question becomes: which compromises align with your specific use case, and which will frustrate you within six months of ownership?

-Charging speed matters more than range if you road trip twice a year or more.
+What this means for you: Charging speed matters more than range if you road trip twice a year or more.

 Why Most People Misunderstand It

-Many buyers assume “affordable” simply means the lowest purchase price, leading them to compare base MSRPs without factoring in total cost of ownership.
-A $32,000 EV that qualifies for a $7,500 federal tax credit effectively costs $24,500—but only if you have sufficient tax liability that year.
+Many buyers assume "affordable" simply means the lowest purchase price, leading them to compare base MSRPs without factoring in total cost of ownership.
+A $32,000 EV that qualifies for a $7,500 federal tax credit effectively costs $24,500 — but only if you have sufficient tax liability that year.
 Canadian buyers face different provincial rebates ranging from zero in some provinces to $7,000 in Quebec.

-Common Mistake: Others focus exclusively on EPA range estimates, treating them like guaranteed performance numbers.
-In reality, cold weather can reduce range by 30-40% in northern climates, turning a 250-mile summer car into a 160-mile winter commuter.
-If your daily round trip is 140 miles, that’s cutting it uncomfortably close during January in Manitoba or Minnesota.
+Common mistake: Others focus exclusively on EPA range estimates, treating them like guaranteed performance numbers.
+In reality, cold weather can reduce range by 30–40% in northern climates, turning a 250-mile summer car into a 160-mile winter commuter.
+If your daily round trip is 140 miles, that's cutting it uncomfortably close during January in Manitoba or Minnesota.

 The most common misconception is that all EVs charge at similar speeds.
 A car with 800-volt architecture might gain 200 miles in 18 minutes at a DC fast charger, while a 400-volt system takes 45 minutes for the same charge.
 For buyers who rarely road trip, this doesn't matter.
 For those visiting relatives four hours away, it's the difference between a tolerable break and genuine frustration.